Leisure hiking with variety

 Tenerife is the largest of the Canary Islands and a true subtropical paradise for hiking tours.
 It is particularly easy to hike around the Teide in the north – a dormant volcano and Spain’s highest mountain.
 The region resembles a lonely, mystical desert of lava and rock formations with poinsettia bushes and banana plantations.
-With a little imagination you could think you have landed on the moon during a hiking trip in Tenerife – only with a little more maritime flair.
-Read more about the beautiful Canary Island in Theresa’s travel report from hiking in Tenerife.
+With a little imagination you could think you have landed on the moon during our hiking holiday Walking Paradise Tenerife – only with a little more maritime flair.

 Lanzarote

-Fiery and peaceful: According to this motto, Lanzarote not only offers something for the eyes with its beautiful volcanic landscapes, but also something for the palate with delicious and powerful wines.
+Fiery and peaceful: According to this motto, our hiking holiday on Lanzarote not only offers something for the eyes with its beautiful volcanic landscapes, but also something for the palate with delicious and powerful wines.
 Landscapes of the moon that seem almost unreal and a calm atmosphere, without hustle and bustle.
-Nature lovers and hikers will particularly appreciate the island’s beauty and experience the special charm of the island during a hiking trip on Lanzarote.
+Nature lovers and hikers will particularly appreciate the island’s beauty and experience the special charm of the island during a active holiday on Lanzarote.

 El Hierro